cscheid/cscheid.net/courses/fal17/csc544/week1.md

 There will be one midterm, and one final project.
 In other words, there is no final exam in this course.

-- the expected scope of the final project; 544 students will have more open-ended projects, and will be expected to implement techniques closer to the state of the art.
-(If you'd like to do research with me in the future, let me know ahead of time and we will design a project that makes sense for us)

-- some of the additional reading material that is entirely optional for 444 students will be required for 544 students.
-This will be, mostly, research papers.
-When this happens, 544 students will be asked to submit a short summary of the paper.
-I'll be using this, for example, to gauge your interest for your final projects.

 ## Small Assignments

 Small assignments will test whether you understood the concepts